cptpiepmatz/nu-jupyter-kernel/README.md

   The kernel directly integrates the `nu_plugin_plotters`, making plots easily accessible.

+## Examples
+In the "examples" directory are some notebooks that show how the kernel works.
+Opening the examples on Github also shows a preview of them.

 ## Design Goals
 The design of the `nu-jupyter-kernel` focuses on the following goals: